ghost-writer-727/before-after-images-for-divi/README.txt

 == Changelog ==

 = 1.3.0 =
-* Update: Added more data attributes to images to support new lazy load exclusions.
+* Update: Improved stability, readability and organization of codebase by rewriting many functions.
-* Update: Audited plugin and improved stability by rewriting many functions.
+* New Feature: Added attributes to images to support new lazy load exclusions.
-* Update: Improved readability of code.
+* New Feature: Replaced placeholder image with default Divi image SVG placeholder.
 * Tested for compatibility with latest versions of Divi and WordPress.

 = 1.2.3 =